-- Typically, your surgeon will see you again in the office approximately 1 week after surgery to reexamine your incision.
-Please call us as soon as possible after surgery to make the follow-up appointment. - In order for you to receive the maximum benefit from surgery, please keep your postoperative appointments.
+- Typically, your surgeon will see you again in the office approximately 1 week after surgery to ensure that you are recovering from your surgery.
+If it has already been scheduled, please call us as soon as possible after surgery to make this appointment. - In order for you to receive the maximum benefit from surgery, please keep your postoperative appointments.
 If a conflict in your schedule arises, please call the office as soon as possible and reschedule your appointment.